j-k/number-pairings/readme.md

 There is also a **composition operator** available that can mix arbitrary (finite and infinite) pairings recursively.
 With this operator it is possible to encode lists of natural numbers into a single number and back.

-This JavaSript module is written in ES2015 and transpiled with [babel](https://babeljs.io/).
-The module resides in the `lib` folder.
-The source code can be found in the folder `src/es2015`.
-In `src/ls` some outdated [LifeScript](http://livescript.net/) code is kept that used to be the source earlier.

 ## Installation

 **Prerequisite**: [Node.js](https://nodejs.org/en/) needs to be installed.